MicrosoftDocs/connected-spaces/articles/communication-plan.md

 - Including a link to the FAQ in other communication materials

-- In-store signage with a QR code linking to the FAQ
+- Posting in-store signage with a QR code linking to the FAQ

-Again, you are responsible for ensuring that your specific disclosure strategy meets the legal and regulatory requirements applicable in your jurisdiction for the use of Connected Store and any other other technologies your store may use.
-These may require additional notice and consent and additional disclosure touchpoints.

 ## Design tips and examples

-These recommendations are based on Microsoft research studies conducted on sample Dynamics 365 Connected Store disclosure materials.
-Visual examples are for explanatory purposes only and should be adapted to your unique context, jurisdiction, and use of Connected Store.
+These tips are based on Microsoft research studies conducted on sample Dynamics 365 Connected Store disclosure materials for an in-person retail scenario.
+Visual examples are for explanatory purposes only.

 ### Example: FAQ